NiallBunting/niallbunting.github.io/_posts/2020-07-01-just-in-time-knowledge.markdown

 Non-JIT information needs to be information that is 'gistable'.
 If it's gistable, people will have a takeaway from the information you've given, since they'll forget any concrete details.
 If the information only contains concrete facts, most of it will be lost.

-This is one of the core problems with adult information—much of it isn't really gistable.
+This is one of the core problems with adult information, much of it isn't really gistable.
 For example, with a news item, we can't extract a gist from "X has done X" unless it's particularly significant.

 ## Can we use JIT and the internet instead